Taxation of international executives

 What are the current income tax rates for residents and non-residents in Canada?

 Federal tax is calculated by applying a progressive tax rate schedule to taxable income.
-The tax rates and income thresholds are the same for residents, part-year residents
+The tax rates and income thresholds are the same for residents, part-year residents and non- residents.

 The thresholds are indexed by the Federal government for inflation prior to the start of each calendar year.